fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_packages_subprograms.md

 ### Function
-The example below shows how function can be used to described the binary coded decimal to 7-segment decoder.
-This is typical example of a logic function that e.g. can be declared in a package for easy reuse.
+The example below shows how function can be used to describe the binary coded decimal to 7-segment decoder.
+This is typical example of a logic function that e.g., can be declared in a package for easy reuse.

 ```vhdl
 -- Library and package part